Carolinacastioni/data-cleaning-pandas/README.md

 - Third Action: Clean some columns
   Check duplicated columns and delete those columns that we won't need for the analysis.

+- Four Action: Changing teh Index
+  Change the column "Case Number" to index.

-- Four Action: Clean by string matching
+- Fifth Action: Clean by string matching
   Aggrouping the following columns into key words: Type, Activity, Sex, Fatal, Age, Country, Species.

-- Fifty Action: Categorization
+- Sixth Action: Categorization
   Create a called "Decada" that we can use on the analysis.
 We will build based on the column Year.

 - Last Clean Actions:
       Remove the columns we now know we won't need for the analysis, Drop "not available" rows in the column Country, Remove "NaN" from the column Decada, check again if we have duplicates now that we have modified the data.

 - Export the clean database into a CSV file.
-First file had 25.723 X 24, clean file has 3.732 X 9.
+First file had 25.723 X 24, clean file has 2.517 X 9.

 ## Data Analysis